 For the remainder of the game, this will essentially be your plan of attack.
 Move through your camps while looking for ganks, and never wait near a lane for too long for it to open up for a gank without either clearing a camp for gold or recalling for an item.
 Always stay active.

 The camps that you’ll want to prioritize, in order, are your buffs, Raptors, and Wolves.
 If a large objective is spawning soon, like Dragon or Rift Herald, you’ll want to try to clear camps and prepare ganks on that side of the map to make sure you’re ready to move.
-Dragons are almost always more important than Rift Herald.
+Dragons are always more important than Rift Herald.
+The recently-added Dragon Soul effect is extremely valuable and teams prioritize every drake to get closer to the Dragon Soul.
 The same goes for a tower.
 If a tower is low anywhere on the map, constantly look to gank that lane to push it over the edge.
+This will free up that lane and open more opportunities in the future for other ganks.

 Keep an eye on your enemy’s side of the jungle, too.
 If your red buff is spawning, there’s a good chance that their blue buff is spawning, which means they’re probably on that side of the map.
 Warn your laners if that’s the case, because they’ll want to prepare for a countergank.
 Likewise, if you know your enemy’s buff is spawning, and you see them gank the opposite side of the map, you probably have a great opening to swipe their buff and get a lead in experience or gold.

-When the lategame rolls around, farming the jungle becomes slightly more mundane, similarly to how a laner’s farming becomes less important around the same time.
+When the late game rolls around, farming the jungle becomes slightly more mundane, similarly to how a laner’s farming becomes less important around the same time.
 Typically, junglers are playmakers—even the assassins.
-Control your jungle with wards, and get ready to control the pace of each fight with your positioning and knowledge of the enemy jungler’s location.
+Control your jungle with wards, and get ready to control the pace of each fight with your positioning and knowledge of the enemy jungler’s positioning.

 The unique paths